theolivenbaum/resin/README.md

 # Resin
-Resin is a document-based search engine and analytics tool.
-Querying support includes exact, fuzzy and prefix.
+Resin can analyze, index and store documents and includes querying support for term, fuzzy and prefix.
+It's a document-based search engine and analytics tool.
 Analyzers, tokenizers and scoring schemes are customizable.

 ## Query language
 The current query language is a copy of [Lucene's](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html) (minus range and grouping (coming soon)).